TomiwaPro/Bike-Sales/README.md

 ### Project Overview

 This data analysis project aims to provide insigts into the sales performance of a bike company over the past years, from 2011-2016.
-By analyzing various aspects of the sales dats, we seek to identify trends, make data-driven recommendations, and gain deeper understandingg of the company's performance.
+By analyzing various aspects of the sales dats, we seek to identify trends, make data-driven recommendations, and gain deeper understanding of the company's performance.

 ### Data Source